department-of-veterans-affairs/vets-api/modules/appeals_api/app/swagger/appeals_status/v1/api_description.md

 ## Background

 The Appeals API passes data through to Caseflow, a case management system.
-Caseflow accepts a header with the Veteran’s SSN and returns the current status of their decision reviews and/or benefits appeals.
+Caseflow returns the current status of the Veteran’s decision reviews and/or benefits appeals.

 Because this application is designed to allow third-parties to request information on behalf of a Veteran, we are not using VA Authentication Federation Infrastructure (VAAFI) headers or Single Sign On External (SSOe).